Sotobō Line

 The Sotobō Line (外房線, Sotobō-sen) is a railway line in Japan operated by the East Japan Railway Company (JR East) adjacent to the Pacific Ocean, on the eastern (i.e., outer) side of the Bōsō Peninsula.
 It connects Chiba Station in Chiba to Awa-Kamogawa Station in Kamogawa, passing through Ōamishirasato, Mobara, Chōsei, Ichinomiya, Isumi, Onjuku, and Katsuura.
 The line is connected to the Uchibō Line at both ends.
 South of Kazusa-Ichinomiya is single track, and north of Kazusa-Ichinomiya is double track.

 Services

-In addition to local services, limited express and Rapid ("Commuter Rapid") services run on this line.
+In addition to local services, limited express and Rapid services run on this line.